An Accenture/Economist Study Finds Out

 The Accenture executive adds companies received an added benefit from outsourcing because it was an efficient way for them to meet the demands imposed by Sarbanes-Oxley.
 “With deadlines rapidly approaching, we helped clients meet their objectives because they just didn’t have the resources,” she says.
 Also, the suppliers’ experts were available to help companies with compliance; many didn’t have the resources in-house to handle the work.

 However, nearly two-thirds of the respondents were concerned about the quality of the financial reporting the supplier provided to the buyer’s management team.
 More than 60 percent expressed concern about a supplier’s knowledge of their unique financial requirements.
 (Duganier says suppliers who have several clients in one industry make it their business to stay abreast of the regulatory changes in that vertical.)
 Just as many were worried about the supplier’s ability to prevent fraud.
 And 50 percent had issues relating to compliance with relevant tax laws.

 In the end, Sarbanes-Oxley may be the best thing that happened to F&A service providers.

-How the study was done: The Economist's Intelligence Unit conducted the studies, talking to 203 CEOs and CFOs from across the globe.
+How the study was done: The Economist’s Intelligence Unit conducted the studies, talking to 203 CEOs and CFOs from across the globe.
 Forty-two percent were from Western Europe, 23 percent for North America, 16 percent from Asia-Pacific; 8 percent from Eastern Europe; 6 percent from Africa or the Middle East; and 5 percent from Latin America.
 More than half the companies surveyed had annual revenues of less than $500 million; 17 percent had annual revenues of more than $8 billion.
-The participants filled out a questionnaire online and then answered questions over the phone in June 2004.
+The participants filled out a questionnaire online and then answered questions over the phone.